 You can reach the IMWU serving your province or territory by email.

 - British Columbia,

-- Northwest Territories, and
+- Northwest Territories and

-- Montreal International Mobility Worker Unit serving:
+- Montréal International Mobility Worker Unit serves

 - Nova Scotia,